ViLinh27/myYoutubeFileCabinet/README.md

 Note how contextIsolation: true in main.js helps for security reasons.
 It helps prevent direct access to Node.js API like ipcRenderer to communicate with main process (main.js).

 So preload is basically a bridge, exposing functionalities of the APi and main process stuff.

+### typeerror with the Search window button

+Uncaught TypeError: Cannot read properties of null (reading 'classList') at HTMLButtonElement.<anonymous> (render.js:150:16)

+The searchForm const is null when trying to access classList property.
+So the line that says document.querySelector("search-form") didn't find anything

+It was a typo.
+I was missing a .